CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 When operating a microservice application, you quickly come to the point, where you want to have some insights of the services running in your cluster.
 With Istio / Kubernetes, there are several options to achive this.

 - Azure Application Insights / Azure Monitor
   - we do not cover that topic in this workshop.
-If you want to learn more about these options, have a look at the predecessor of the workshop (Chapter 4): https://github.com/CSA-OCP-GER/phoenix/blob/master/challenges.4.md
+If you want to learn more about these options, have a look at the predecessor of this workshop (Chapter 4): https://github.com/CSA-OCP-GER/phoenix/blob/master/challenges.4.md
 - Prometheus
   - open-source systems monitoring and alerting toolkit
 - Grafana
   - open source metric analytics & visualization suite
 - Kiali
-  - new kid on the block, built with Istio service-mesh in mind
+  - new kid on the block :) built with Istio service-mesh in mind

 In our example, we are going to use the "built-in" options Prometheus/Grafan and Kiali.